chasewnelson/OLGenie/README.md

 If you have questions about **OLGenie**, please click on the <a target="_blank" href="https://github.com/chasewnelson/OLGenie/issues">Issues</a> tab at the top of this page and begin a new thread, so that others might benefit from the discussion.
 Common questions will be addressed in this section.

 ## <a name="acknowledgments"></a>Acknowledgments
 **OLGenie** was written with support from a Gerstner Scholars Fellowship from the Gerstner Family Foundation at the American Museum of Natural History to C.W.N.
 (2016-2019), and is maintained with support from a 中央研究院 Academia Sinica Postdoctoral Research Fellowship (2019-2021).
 The logo image was designed by Mitch Lin (2019); copyright-free DNA helix obtained from Pixabay.
-Thanks to Reed Cartwright, Jim Hussey, Michael Lynch, Sergios Orestis-Kolokotronis, Wen-Hsiung Li, Apurva Narechania, Sally Warring, Jeff Witmer, Meredith Yeager, Jianzhi (George) Zhang, Martine Zilversmit, and the Sackler Institute for Comparative Genomics workgroup for discussion along the way.
+Thanks to Reed Cartwright, Dan Graur, Jim Hussey, Michael Lynch, Sergios Orestis-Kolokotronis, Wen-Hsiung Li, Apurva Narechania, Siegfried Scherer, Sally Warring, Jeff Witmer, Meredith Yeager, Jianzhi (George) Zhang, Martine Zilversmit, and the Sackler Institute for Comparative Genomics workgroup for discussion along the way.

 ## <a name="citation"></a>Citation